openjump-gis/openjump/etc/readme.txt

 -plug-in-directory <path>
   Sets the location of the plugin directory.
   Default: JUMP_HOME/lib/ext
--i18n <locale>
+-project <path/project.jmp>
+  Open a project located on the file system at starting time -i18n <locale>
   Overrides the operating systems default locale setting (language, number format etc.) For example: